“I want to build an e-commerce store … but should I use Shopify or WordPress?”

-Okay, first things first, WordPress is a lot of things, but for the purpose of this resource, we’re focusing mainly on the e-commerce side of the spectrum, and omitting a big part of WordPress’ features and abilities.
+First things first, WordPress is a lot of things, but for the purpose of this resource, we’re focusing mainly on the e-commerce side of the spectrum and omitting a big part of WordPress’ features and abilities.

 - An all-in-one website software.
 It allows you to build any kind of website, provided that you can handle the slightly technical setup – involving installing the software itself, installing plugins, installing a theme, and then installing an e-commerce plugin to handle the store operations.

 - The WordPress software is free.
-But in order to use it, you need to sign up for a web host and buy a domain name.
-When all put together, you can get started with WordPress for about $5 / month.
+In order to use it, you need to sign up for a web host and buy a domain name.
+When all is put together, you can get started with WordPress for about $5 / month.

 - Great content management features.

 - Thousands of themes/designs to choose from, both free and paid.

 - No direct support, but a very helpful support community.

 Shopify stands out as a tailor-made e-commerce solution for everyone.
 Whereby everyone, I mean people who might not have any website building or coding skills, yet still want to be able to create an awesome online store all by themselves.